Historical Football Kits

 Background

 rangers 1877The first pictorial evidence we have of Rangers wearing a change kit comes from 1877 (see photo left).
 The white jerseys carry a six-pointed star and are believed to belong to a rowing club that several Rangers' players were members of.
 Also of interest are the elegant hooped hose, probably made of cotton and much lighter in manufacture than the thick woolen stockings that became standard in the 1880s.
+This outfit was worn in the Scottish Cup Final against Vale of Leven.

-During the 1960s Rangers wore blue and white striped shirts when a change was needed.
-We have a gap in our records between 1968 and 1978 but when in 1978 Umbro introduced their smart blue home shirts with white collars, trimmed in red and blue, they produced a red version as well.
+When in 1978 Umbro introduced their smart blue home shirts with white collars, trimmed in red and blue, they produced a red version as well.
 Between 1982 and 1992 the team's change kits were basically white shirts with blue shorts trimmed with red although the 1987-88 strip, diagonal red and white halved tops with black shorts, broke the mould.

 Given the pressure to disassociate the Old Firm clubs from their sectarian pasts that gathered momentum in the 1990s, the decision to adopt an orange and navy blue change kit in 1993 might be considered insensitive (given the obvious associations with the Orange Order) but over the next five seasons the team wore "neutral" red, white and black strips.